 The Pennsylvania Lemon Law does not cover used cars.
 Fortunately, there are other laws that can protect you if you have purchased a defective used vehicle.

 The first such law is called the Magnuson Moss Warranty Act.
 This Act is sometimes referred to as the “Federal Lemon Law”.
 This Law is similar to the Pennsylvania Lemon Law in many respects, but it does not have the same restrictions in place…so it’s a broader law that covers more vehicles.
 Many used car claims are filed under the Mag Moss Act.

 The differences in the Magnuson Moss Warranty Act and PA Lemon Law are two fold.
 First, the Magnuson Moss Warranty Act does not have a mileage restriction like our state Lemon Law.
-As you may know, the Lemon Law requires that the first occurrence of the defect must happen before 12,000 miles.
+As you may know, the Lemon Law requires that the first occurrence of the defect must happen before 12,000 miles have been driven.
 The Magnuson Moss Act does not have that mileage restriction.

 The Mag Moss Act provides that the purchaser of a defective consumer product is entitled to cash compensation for the decreased value of the vehicle, a free replacement vehicle or a full refund of the purchase price, if that product is defective and the Manufacturer cannot repair it after a reasonable number of attempts.
 The Act also provides that the consumer is entitled to recovery of his reasonable Attorney fees.
 Those provisions are nearly identical to the PA Lemon Law.
 While the law does say that a replacement vehicle is an option, in our experience that rarely occurs.
 The more likely result for a defective used car claim is cash compensation to the buyer (you).